BAFCruz/VoIP-WatchDog/README.md

 - ACL Handler configures /etc/Asterisk/acl.conf, adding IPs if score > 5, or removing if score < 5, as per a database table.

 Call Detail Records
-- CDR Parser automatically fetches call records when available in the Call Detail Record (CDR) database table by going through the uniqueid.
+- CDR Parser automatically fetches call records when available in the Call Detail Record (CDR) database table looking through the uniqueid.